mtravers/way/README.md

 The way that can be named is not the eternal way. – Lao Tzu

 A base for building data-oriented websites it Clojure, ClojureScript, and Vega.
+Does nothing especially new or fancy, just brings what I need together in one place.

 [Demo site](https://shrouded-escarpment-03060-744eda4cc53f.herokuapp.com/)

 ## Features

-- Web infrastructure
+- General web infrastructure
 - Web utilities (spinners, modals, forms, etc)
+- Data fetching

 - Vega tooling for clustered heatmaps
 - Vega tooling for violin diagrams
 - Ag-grid wrapping for data tables
+- Rich text editor

+## Users

+Way demo
+Wayne (PICI/Stanford BRUCE Portal)
+Traverse (CDD)
+MGen 2.0 (CDD)

+## TODO

+These are some of the more glaring current deficiencies

+- Resource management, hard to integrate way and apps
+- Flesh out form abstraction, useable as object editor/viewer
+- SPA navigation
+- Integrate static HTML forms with SPA/react forms
+- Need to include a real modern react component library

 ## Clustered Heatmaps